-As at December 31, 2020, the Company estimates that a 5% increase in unit costs would result in a \$64 reduction in net income attributed to common shareholders (\$62 as at December 31, 2019).
+As at December 31, 2020, the Company estimates that a 5% increase in unit costs would result in a \$64 reduction in net income attributed to the common shareholder (\$62 as at December 31, 2019).
 A decrease of the same percentage would have a similar impact, but in the opposite direction.